 We were really excited to do the glacier ice hike on Glacier Grey.
 Big Foot Adventures is the sole outfitter allowed to get out on the ice.
 However, if you’re not staying near the Big Foot’s base or in the hotel located near the glacier (in the park) you cannot bus into the park by the 8:30 a.m. excursion departure.

 To make it even more challenging, if you participate in the afternoon excursion which takes place at 2:30 p.m., you won’t have enough time to catch the evening bus back to Puerto Natales.
-If glacier hiking is a must, plan accordingly and book your accommodations in the Torres del Paine.
+If glacier hiking is a must, plan accordingly and book your accommodations in Torres del Paine.
 Also, while expensive, it’s probably worth the splurge to stay in the park for at least two nights.

 Where We Stayed in Puerto Natales

 Hostels in Puerto Natales are known to help travelers organize excursions right at their own front desks which is a nice perk.
-Just note, some off-the-beaten-path excursions can only be booked through specific hostels.
+Just note, that some off-the-beaten-path excursions can only be booked through specific hostels.
 We originally booked our lodging at the Yaganhouse and had to leave after one night after a shockingly terrible experience.

 We transitioned to The Singing Lamb’s Hostel, where the staff was extremely helpful and it was one of the best hostels we stayed in during our journey through South America.
 Other nice lodging accommodations in Puerto Natales include:

 One place worthy to mention was Chocolateria Patagonia Dulce.
 It was absolutely delicious and although it was a little pricey it was worth the splurge.
 We’d recommend it to hikers before the big trek to carb up or on the way back to celebrate.
 Try the Brownie Temptation.
 We promise you won’t regret it.